hathora/builder/docs/architecture.md

 In a normal client/server set up, the client needs to connect directly to the server's IP address.
 This means that the server needs to advertise their IP to allow inbound connections, which can be a security risk (and some firewalls may prevent it).

-With Hathora, servers only need one output TCP connection to the coordinator -- all comunication is done through this connection.
+With Hathora, servers only need one output TCP connection to the coordinator -- all communication is done through this connection.
 This allows the server's IP address to remain private and you don't need to allow any inbound connections.

 ### Stream multiplexing